tomsh5/tomsh5/README.md

 ### 👨  About Me

- - Writing Single Page Applications using Advanced Web Technologies
+ - I'm writing Single Page Applications using Advanced Web Technologies
  - I am a self-learner, passionate about coding and technology
  - I worked for 2 years on tech companies in various positions

 ### 🛠  Tech Stack